roozjalali/Python-HLS-Transcoder/README.md

-# python-hls-transcoder
+# Important
 A simple HLS transcoder using AES encryption.
-This is
+This is is just a handy repo for beginners, ideally you need to add source of your original video and don't forget to provide a URL where key is stored.
+I'll try my best to update this repo frequently however if you have any questions, raise an issue

 ## Requirements